08Aristodemus24/signal-gender-predictor/notes.md

       + resource_group_name    = "sgppipelinerg"
 ```

-* the most likely reason why you are still encoutnering a code 500 internal server error even when you've added `*`, `https://portal.azure.com`, `https://functions.azure.com`, `https://*.com`, and `http://*.com` is because you maybe using a relative module inside your `function_app.py` that has not been included in deployment. https://stackoverflow.com/questions/68009769/azure-function-500-internal-internal-server-error-in-run-test-mode
+* the most likely reason why you are still encoutnering a code 500 internal server error even when you've added `*`, `https://portal.azure.com`, `https://functions.azure.com`, `https://*.com`, and `http://*.com` to solve the cross origin resource sharing error is because you maybe using a relative module inside your `function_app.py` that has not been included in deployment. https://stackoverflow.com/questions/68009769/azure-function-500-internal-internal-server-error-in-run-test-mode

 Okay, an "Internal Server Error" (HTTP 500) in a deployed Azure Function, especially when it works fine locally, is a very common scenario.
 The fact that your function extract_signals depends on a relative import called download which targets the local machine is a huge red flag and almost certainly the cause of your problem.